onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_automatic_annotation.md

 For training a model(Execute training Workflow), you can choose any GPU machine from the list.
 All of our models will work on any of the GPU machine.
 But if you want to train it faster, then we suggest you select machines with multiple GPUs (i.e 8 V100).

-Please find the table bewlo which details machine type with the corresponding runtime to perform pre-annotations.
+See the table below which details machine type with the corresponding runtime to perform pre-annotations.
 For this test, we used a task with **3550 images (2GB)** to perform pre-annotations.

 Machine     | Time